dhirajdafouti/FitnesApp/README.md

-﻿# FitnessApp which uses the clean architeture and jetcompose.
+﻿# FitnessApp which uses the clean architeture with MVVM and